lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 Bigger plants break irregularly into smaller ones, genetically identical, but physically separate; forming a big green floating mat.
 _Azolla_ mats are known for their high growth rate and high protein content.
 A mat can grow so spectacularly fast, that _Azolla_ is thought to have overgrown the entire north pole for some time in geological history [@Brinkhuis2006].
-This "_Azolla_ event" is associated with a steep decline in global CO2 concentration in the air.
+This "_Azolla_ event" contributed to a significant global CO$2$ decline in the atmosphere.
 Within human history, _Azolla_ has traditionally been used in rice paddy fields [@Wagner1997b;@Shi1988].
 Its main function was to prevent toxic cyanobacteria from growing in the water.
 Any surplus was fed to livestock.